rohankalbag/kohonen-self-organising-map/README.md

 - Neighborhood Function Spread Factor : positive float (Usually less than 1) Larger factor will increase the number of neighbors affected and the degree of effect.
 Controls the spread of the neighborhood function

 Press the `Validate` button to check if the given parameters are compatible.
-If the parameters are compatible, the ‘Generate’ button will appear.
-Press ‘Generate’ to start running the algorithm
+If the parameters are compatible, the `Generate` button will appear.
+Press `Generate` to start running the algorithm

 Please wait till the training completes and the results are generated.
 The time taken depends on the image type and the input parameters.
 Do not close the window, it will automatically close once the results are generated.
 For checking the progress of the training, please see the console (terminal) that will popup behind the GUI.